TotalWar-MC/Public/README.md

 # TW-Public
-Public repository for handling suggestions, bug reports, and feature updates to the server.
+Public repository for handling suggestions and bug reports

+Only one ticket per issue
+No ban appeals/requests

+Thank you